 Elder Charles W. Penrose of the stake presidency was the last speaker.
-He endorsed all that had been said conerning Brother Brighton and those as sociated with him.
+He endorsed all that had been said concerning Brother Brighton and those as sociated with him.
 The remarks had been fitly spoken and should comfort the bereaved.
 The remarks of Presi-dent Lund, said Elder Penrose, were such as passed through my mind as to the philosophy of such acts as these.
 Why does the Lord permit this?
-Freedom of action is given unto all of us and is necessary for us in this state of proving, or probation.
+Free-dom of action is given unto all of us dom of action is given unto all of us and is necessary for us in this state of proving, or probation.
 We are here to manifest what we are fit for.
 If the Lord should interpose when an assassin seeks to strike down an individual, that assassin's agency would be arrested and he would not be given the privilege of exhibiting his true character.
 The prin-ciple of justice is eternal.
-It was not created and therefore cannot be de-stroyed.
-We can afford to leave such men in the hands of Him who has said.
-"Vengeance is mine, I will repay."
-I say this that we may repress our anger.
-We can let our souls go out in sym-pathy to the bereaved and give material assistance when it is needed.
-Elder Penrose then offered words of onsolation to the bereaved and spoke of the glories of eternity to those who had lived aright in this life.

-Bishop Morris then expressed the thanks of the family to those who had so kindly aided them in their affliction, after which Mrs. Nellie Penrose-Whit-ney and the choir sang.
-"The Beauti-ful City." and the benediction was pro-nounced by Elder Charles Livingston.
-These was a horizon of beautiful There was a profusion of beautiful floral emblems, the larger pieces com-ing from the street railway company, fellow employes, the Fifty-first quorum of Seventy, and the Scottish Missoling addresses were made by Bishop Hodgson and Elders Joseph W. Mc-
+It was not created and therefore cannot be destroyed.
+We can afford to leave such men in the hands of Him who has said, "Vengeance is mine, I will repay." say this that we may repress our anger.
+We can let our souls go out in sympathy to the bereaved and give n terial assistance when it is needed.
+Elder Penrose then offered words of consolation to the bereaved and spoke of the glories of eternity to those who of the glories of eternity to those who had lived aright in this life.
+Elishop Morris then expressed the thanks of the family to those who had so kindly aided them in their affliction, after which Mrs. Nellie Penrose-Whit-ney and the choir sang.
+"The Beauti-ful City," and the benediction was pro-nounced by Elder Charles Livingston.
+There was a profusion of beautiful There was a profusion of beautiful floral emblems, the larger pieces coming from the street railway company, fellow employes, the Fifty-first quorum of Feventy, and the Scottish Misto his love of family and